 Versailles is definitely worth the trip.
 There is a LOT of walking though.
 Get the headphones too then you can hear all about the things you are seeing.
 Do not miss the big painting room with all the big moments in the creation of France.

 To experience something different in Paris itself.
 Just get away from the main tourist attractions and find a small coffee place.

-I would recommend finding someone on Couchsurfing.com just to meet someone who speaks your language and is willing to guide you around a bit. almost 10 years ago
+I would recommend finding someone on Couchsurfing.com just to meet someone who speaks your language and is willing to guide you around a bit. about 10 years ago